-After 6 months of wrenching, waiting for parts, spending lots of money, switching tuners and finally getting results, was it worth it?
-HELL YEAH!
-Since I purchased my 240 hatch back in 2017, putting this engine in this engine bay was a goal of mine.
-It was a lot harder than I thought, but it completely transformed the car into something very special.
+After 6 years of wrenching, waiting for parts, spending lots of money, switching tuners and finally getting results, I am so pleased with the finished product.
+Since I purchased my 240 hatch back in 2017, putting a turbo SR in the engine bay was a goal of mine.
+It was a lot harder than I thought, and it completely transformed the car into something very special.
 But enough words, let's get to the part you really want to see - the dyno session!

 I am happy to report that this stock bottom end SR20 with a S15 T28 Garrett turbo makes 298 wheel hp at 5400 RPM and 318 lb-ft torque at 4500 RPM.
 The car has 5 boost settings on a Haltech rotary switch - position 1 is on wastegate only, which makes 247 wheel horsepower.
 So the electronic boost controller is doing its job!
 Here is the dyno sheet from the tuning session with John Drew at R&D Performance in Carol Stream, Illinois.

-In case you are wondering, here is a list of the mods my car currently has:
+Here is a list of the engine mods my car currently has:

 Nissan SR20 DET engine, stock bottom end, stock head gasket